cpacker/MemGPT/README.md

 export AZURE_OPENAI_EMBEDDINGS_DEPLOYMENT = ...
 ```

+Note: your Azure endpoint must support functions or you will get an error.
+See https://github.com/cpacker/MemGPT/issues/91 for more information.

 #### Custom Endpoints
 To use custom endpoints, run `export OPENAI_API_BASE=<MY_CUSTOM_URL>` and then re-run `memgpt configure` to set the custom endpoint as the default endpoint.